 - 2 tablespoons sunflower seeds

-- 1 sliced frozen banana or handful of berries (Both is amazing too!)
+- 1 sliced frozen banana or handful of berries (Both are amazing too!)

 - Sliced pineapple